-- 19. Architecture and Building Materials.
-The quality and character of the architectural design for the Development shall be in substantial conformance with the building elevations shown on Page 37 of the MCP.
+- 22. Architecture and Building Materials.
+The quality and character of the architectural design for the Development shall be in substantial conformance with the building elevations shown on Page 36 of the MCP.
 Exterior building materials for the Development shall include, but is not limited to, a minimum of three of the following materials: brick, masonry/stone, aluminum, steel, glass, precast concrete, metal paneling, cementitious paneling, composite insulated panels, vinyl windows, and/or aluminum windows, provided that final architectural details, roofs, and accents may include other materials as approved by the Planning Director, as permitted in Section 32-700.30 of the Zoning Ordinance.
-Compliance with this Proffer shall be evidenced with the submission of building elevations for review and approval to the Planning Director at least two (2) weeks prior to the issuance of a building permit release letter. - a.
-Principal Building Facades Visible from Public Right of Way. - i.
+Compliance with this Proffer shall be evidenced with the submission of building elevations for review and approval two (2) weeks prior to issuance of a building permit release letter. - a.
+Principal Building Facades Visible from Public Right of Way. - 1.
 Building Façade Materials.
-The principal building facades of any data center building(s) (which does not include facades of structures or enclosures for an electric substation) constructed on the Property that are visible from public road right-of-way shall avoid the use of undifferentiated surfaces by including at least three (3) of the following design elements: precast or tilt-wall concrete panels with reveals and an accent color scheme, architectural concrete masonry units (e.g., simulated stone, split face, ground face), EIFS (exterior insulation and finishing system) and/or metal panels of architectural grade and quality. - ii.
+The principal building facades of any data center building(s) (which does not include facades of structures or enclosures for an electric substation) constructed on the Property that are visible from public road right-of-way shall avoid the use of undifferentiated surfaces by including at least three (3) of the following design elements: precast or tilt-wall concrete panels with reveals and an accent color scheme, architectural concrete masonry units (e.g., simulated stone, split face, ground face), EIFS (exterior insulation and finishing system) and/or metal panels of architectural grade and quality. - 2.
 Building Façade Design.
 Principal building facades as defined in this proffer shall include at least three of the following design elements: - 1.
 Variations in building height in accordance with Proffer 7; - 2.
-Building step-backs or recesses;
+Building step-backs or recesses; - 3.
+Fenestration; - 4.
+Change in building material, pattern, texture and/or color; or - 5.
+Use of accent materials.